nakabonne/ali/README.md

 ### Options

+**Note** that UI field-based configuration is planned to eliminated and will only support configuration through CLI flags.

 | Name | Description | Default |
 |------|-------------|---------|
 | Rate Limit | The request rate per time unit to issue against the targets.
 Give 0 then it will send requests as fast as possible. | 50 |